rvesse/sparql-query-bm/cmd/README.md

 SPARQL Benchmarker is a set of simple command line tools that can be used to test SPARQL systems accessible via HTTP

+# General Script Options

+All scripts will respect a `JAVA_OPTIONS` environment variable if set which can be used to pass custom options to the JVM.

+The \*nix scripts will automatically attempt to locate the JAR file relative to where they are run, the Windows scripts currently do not have this behaviour.

 ## Benchmarking

 The `benchmark` command is used to benchmark the performance of a SPARQL system.

-On *nix systems you can invoke the benchmarker like so:
+On \*nix systems you can invoke the benchmarker like so:

     ./benchmark [options]